aptos-labs/developer-docs/docs/sdks/new-ts-sdk/fetch-data-from-chain.md

 Some query responses do not provide the full response type as the SDK can't infer the actual type.
 For that we might want to provide a generic type for the response type, so we can access the response properties that are not included in the API type.

-For example, for the `getAccountResource` query we can define the `resource` to query but the SDK can't infer the response type and we can't have access to the response properties.
+For example, for the `getAccountResource` query we can define the `resource` to query but the SDK can't infer the response type, and we can't have access to the response properties.

 For that we support generic response types for different queries.